genelet/godbi/README.md

 ### 1.5  _GetSQL_

-If there is only one data row returned, this function returns it as a map.
+If there is only one row expected, this function returns it as a map.

 ```go
 func (*DBI) GetSQL(res map[string]interface{}, query string, labels []interface{}, args ...interface{}) error